How to Win at Roulette

 • Number is black and 13-36 or 0 (35.14% chance): Loss of $5

 The 3/2 system is like a low-risk, low-reward version of the James Bond strategy.
-Potential losses and wins are both lower on each spin, and only 13 of the 37 numbers on the wheel will be graded a losing bet.
+Potential losses and wins are both lower on each spin, and only 13 of the 37 numbers on the wheel will be graded as a losing bet.

 Andrucci Strategy

-The Andrucci roulette strategy involves attempting to identify hot numbers, and then reaping the rewards of these observations with straight bets on your chosen number.
+The Andrucci roulette strategy involves attempting to identify hot numbers and then reaping the rewards of these observations with straight bets on your chosen number.
 First, players must observe 30 or more spins, looking for numbers or sections of the wheel that occur most frequently during that sequence.
-After identifying a "hot" number, the player should place a straight up bet at 35:1 on that number until it wins, hoping to secure a profit by hitting it within 35 spins.
+After identifying a "hot" number, the player should place a straight-up bet at 35:1 on that number until it wins, hoping to secure a profit by hitting it within 35 spins.

 This system relies heavily on the gambler's fallacy that previous outcomes can be used to determine future ones, even though each individual spin is a new random event.
 It is a high-risk, high-reward system due to the nature of straight bets, and attempting pattern recognition on random events isn't likely to yield results any better than simply picking a number at random.